 Hundreds of chemicals have been detected in unborn babies.
 Tens of thousands of chemicals going into food, water, and health products remain untested for safety.
 Now more than ever, it's important to cut out the toxins invading our lives.

 Thankfully, someone stepped up to help make that easy for us!
 Health-conscious people have banded together and are taking a stance.
-And with stats about harmful chemicals like the above, it's no wonder the EWG has stepped into action.
+And with numbers about harmful chemicals like the above, it's no wonder the EWG has stepped into action.

 What is the EWG?